 Amateur Photographer verdict

 This hybrid instant camera promises to deliver the best of both digital and film.
-It doesn’t succeed – but it’s halfway there.
+It doesn’t succeed – but is halfway there.
+Great fun and scope for social snappers more than serious photographers.

 Pros